Future of Miss America in question in the wake of #MeToo

 "I'm looking at this as a call of duty," she said.

+One change came on Saturday, when the organization announced that its board of directors "unanimously" raised the maximum age of contestants to 25, from 24.
+Contestants can be no older than 25 on Dec.
+31 in the calendar year of their state competitions, according to a statement from the Miss America Organization.

-The pageant drew 5.6 million television viewers in 2017, down from 6.2 million the previous year, according to the Miss America Organization, which added that last year's competition took place in the midst of power outages from Hurricane Irma.
+The pageant drew 5.6 million television viewers in 2017, down from 6.2 million the previous year, the group had said previously, adding that last year's competition took place in the midst of power failures from Hurricane Irma.

-The nearly-100-year-old contest is currently broadcast on ABC from Atlantic City, New Jersey, where it was founded as an end-of-summer tradition.
-But the network dropped the pageant in 2004 after a steep ratings decline of about 500,000 fewer viewers.
+The nearly 100-year-old contest is currently broadcast on ABC from Atlantic City, New Jersey, where it was founded as an end-of-summer tradition.
+The network previously dropped the pageant in 2004 after a steep ratings decline of about 500,000 fewer viewers.
 The total viewership of 9.8 million was a record low at the time.

-The show then aired between cable channels CMT and TLC before returning to ABC in 2011.
-It also changed venues from Atlantic City to Las Vegas in 2006, before heading back to the New Jersey boardwalk in 2013 because of costs.
+The show then alternated between cable channels CMT and TLC before returning to ABC in 2011.
+It also changed venues, from Atlantic City to Las Vegas, in 2006, before heading back to the New Jersey boardwalk in 2013 because of costs.

-Sarah Banet-Weiser, author of "The Most Beautiful Girl in the World: Beauty Pageants and National Identity," said Miss America would now have to reconcile its "public face of female empowerment" with that fact that it was a competition still, in part, about competitors' physical attractiveness.
-She pointed to its swimsuit portion as an example.
+Sarah Banet-Weiser, author of "The Most Beautiful Girl in the World: Beauty Pageants and National Identity," said Miss America would now have to reconcile its "public face of female empowerment" with the fact that it was a competition still, in part, about competitors' physical attractiveness.
+She pointed to its swimsuit segment as an example.

-The organization features a $50,000 scholarship for its winner and has always sought to distinguish itself from "beauty pageants" that do not feature a talent portion in their competitions, such as Miss USA, Banet-Weiser said.
+The organization features a $50,000 scholarship for its winner and has always sought to distinguish itself from "beauty pageants" that do not feature talent segments in their competitions, such as Miss USA, Banet-Weiser said.

 Miss America describes itself on its website as "one of the nation's leading achievement programs" and the "largest provider of scholarship assistance" for young women in the United States.

-"I think the public face of Miss America as this sort of defensive relentless rhetoric of it being a women's empowerment organization has served as this sort of alibi for many years," said Banet-Weiser, who is also the vice president and director of the School of Communication at USC Annenberg.
+"I think the public face of Miss America as this sort of defensive relentless rhetoric of it being a women's empowerment organization has served as this sort of alibi for many years," said Banet-Weiser, who is the vice president and director of the Annenberg School for Communication and Journalism at the University of Southern California.

 The Haskell email scandal has suddenly threatened to shatter that image, she said.

-When asked if the swimsuit portion of Miss America was "outdated," Carlson said vaguely that change was on the horizon.
+Asked whether the swimsuit part of Miss America was "outdated," Carlson said vaguely that change was on the horizon.

 Carlson added that it was a "form of justice" in the #MeToo era that former Miss Americas such as herself — some of whom were named in Haskell's emails — were now at the helm of the organization.

-In a Dec.
-22 statement, Haskell described the report of the emails as "vicious" and said it involved "a series of conveniently edited emails."
+In a statement Dec.
+22, Haskell described the report of the emails as "vicious" and said it involved "a series of conveniently edited emails."
 The next day, he resigned without comment.

-Related: Gretchen Carlson elected as Miss America chair after sexist email scandal
+Related: Gretchen Carlson elected as Miss America chairwoman after sexist email scandal

 HuffPost first reported in December about the emails, which were purportedly written in 2014 and 2015 and shared between Haskell and other organization leaders.
 They reportedly referred to former Miss America contestants as an offensive slang term for a female body part and joked about another winner's death.
 NBC News has not verified the emails.

-Mallory Hagan, a former Miss America winner whose looks and sex life were referenced, said she was "thrilled" at Carlson's new role and believed she could "turn the pageant around."
+Mallory Hagan, a former Miss America winner whose looks and sex life were referred to, said she was "thrilled" at Carlson's new role and believed she could "turn the pageant around."

-Hagan and Carlson had called for the resignation of those involved in the emails or who knew of their existence.
+Hagan and Carlson had called for the resignations of those involved in the emails or who knew of their existence.

 "It's definitely a positive step forward in the brand that we have always claimed to be but I don't think we have actually been," she said.